-There is one very important addition to the discourse: as informational technologies are universally in demand, a significant percentage of your customers will not be professional software engineers.
-A huge number of people are somewhere on the track of mastering the occupation: someone is trying to write code in addition to the basic duties, another one is being retrained now, and the third one is studying the basics of computer science on their own.
-Many of those non-professional developers make a direct impact on the process of selecting an API vendor - for example, small business owners who additionally seek to automate tasks some routine programmatically.
+There is one very important addition to the discourse: as informational technologies are universally in great demand, a significant percentage of your customers will not be professional software engineers.
+A huge number of people are somewhere on a track of mastering the occupation: someone is trying to write code in addition to the basic duties, another one is being retrained now, and the third one is studying the basics of computer science on their own.
+Many of those non-professional developers make a direct impact on the process of selecting an API vendor - for example, small business owners who additionally seek to automate some routine tasks programmatically.

-It will be more correct if we say that you're actually working for two main types of audiences:
+It will be more correct if we say that you're actually working for two main auditories:

-- beginners and amateurs, for whom each of those integration tasks would be completely new and unexplored territory; - professional developers who possess vast experience in integrating different third-party systems.
+- professional developers who possess a vast experience in integrating different third-party systems; - beginners and amateurs, for whom each of those integration tasks would be completely new and unexplored territory.